PeerNova-Solutions/cuneiformsf-reports-datahealth/README.md

 In our data reliability process, you can leverage these reports to inspect profiling results across each of the seventeen (17) report categories included in this repository.

 - Identify a Salesforce Object to profile (ex., Accounts, Contacts, or Leads)
-- Create a [Profiling Definition](https://jira-peernova.atlassian.net/wiki/spaces/CFCPD/pages/2623373435/) for your Salesforce Object
+- Create a [Profiling Definition](https://jira-peernova.atlassian.net/wiki/spaces/CFCPD/pages/2623373435/) for your Salesforce Object with the Definition Category `Baseline`
 - Initiate Profiling -- and wait for it to complete (give it a few minutes)

 Once profiling has completed, you can use these reports to [explore your profiling results](https://jira-peernova.atlassian.net/wiki/spaces/CFCPD/pages/2731999254).
 This includes [identifying unpopulated fields](#unpopulated-fields-analysis-7-reports), measuring the [duplicate density of fields](#duplicate-value-analysis-4-reports), exploring which fields have the [highest default value usage](#default-value-analysis-5-reports), and more.
 These reports provide an unparalleled view into the shape, health, and utilization trends of your Salesforce objects, fields, and data.